battles5/scientific-collaboration-network-evolution/README.md

-# Social network of scientific collaborations evolution model
+# Social network of scientific collaborations: an evolution model

 ## Introduction
 The co-authorship network of scientists represents a prototype of complex evolving networks.